 During Occupational Safety & Environmental Technology (OSET) III, students will study a variety of national and worldwide health and safety problems, and learn preventative measures to resolve, reduce, and/or eliminate safety and health issues encountered at the workplace.
 Students will encounter detailed information from various federal agencies that are involved in workplace safety and health and demonstrate understanding of that information.
 Focus will be on the Occupational Safety and Health Administration (OSHA) regulations and the Department of Transportation (DOT) regulations with an emphasis on identifying and applying appropriate regulatory safety standards.
-This course will allow students to reinforce, apply, and transfer their academic and technical skills and knowledge to a variety of settings.
+This course will allow students to reinforce, apply, and transfer their academic knowledge and skills to a variety of interesting and relevant activities, problems, and settings.